Learning to Optimize for Reinforcement Learning: Experimental Details

 \subsection{Implementation Details for Section 6.2}

-Optim4RL is meta-trained in $6$ gridworlds and then tested in $8$ gridworlds.
-We use Adam as the meta optimizer and choose the meta learning rate from $\{3e-5, 1e-4, 3e-4, 1e-3\}$.
-The reset interval is chosen from $\{256, 512, 1024\}$.
-In~\cref{fig:brax}, we present results in $8$ Brax games.
+Optim4RL is meta-trained in $6$ gridworlds and then tested in Brax tasks.
+We use Adam as the meta optimizer and choose the meta learning rate from $\{1e-5, 3e-5, 1e-4, 3e-4, 1e-3, 3e-3\}$.
+The number of environments/training units $n$ is $512$.
+The reset interval $m$ is chosen from $\{72, 144, 288, 576\}$.
+The reward scales of all gridworlds are in~\cref{tb:reward}.